solliancenet/tech-immersion-data-ai/day1-exp1/README.md

     OPTION (RECOMPILE,USE HINT('DISABLE_TSQL_SCALAR_UDF_INLINING'));
     ```

-8. Click the **Include Actual Execution Plan** (Ctrl+M) button in the toolbar above the query window.
+4. Click the **Include Actual Execution Plan** (Ctrl+M) button in the toolbar above the query window.
 This will allow us to view the actual (not estimated) query plan after executing the query.

     ![The Actual Query Plan button is highlighted in the toolbar.](media/ssms-enable-actual-query-plan.png 'Enable Actual Query Plan')

-9.  **Execute** the query.
+5.  **Execute** the query.

-10. After the query executes, select the **Execution plan** tab.
-As the plan shows, SQL Server adopts a simple strategy here: for every tuple in the `Customer` table, invoke the UDF and output the results.
-This strategy is naïve and inefficient.
-Also, make note of the query execution time.
-In our case in the screenshot below, it took 9 seconds to complete.
+6. After the query executes, select the **Execution plan** tab.
+As the plan shows, SQL Server adopts a simple strategy here: for every tuple in the `Customer` table, invoke the UDF and output the results (single line from the clustered index scan to compute scalar).
+This strategy is naïve and inefficient, especially with more complex queries.

     ![This screenshot shows the query execution plan using the legacy method.](media/ssms-udf-inlining-old.png 'Query execution plan with legacy method')

-11. Clear the query window, or open a new one, then paste the following query that makes use of the scalar UDF inlining QP feature.
+7. Clear the query window, or open a new one, then paste the following query that makes use of the scalar UDF inlining QP feature.
 If you opened a new query window instead of reusing this one, make sure to click the **Include Actual Execution Plan** button to enable it. **Execute** the query.

     ```sql
     USE ContosoAutoDW;